 ECHO and IRC Handicapping

-ECHO Standards and IRC Rating Certificates in Ireland are issued by the ISA.
-The ISA is the IRC Rule Authority in Ireland.
-The Irish Sailing Association and Irish Cruiser Racing Association strongly recommend that all cruiser races be dual scored under ECHO and IRC rating and handicap systems.
+ECHO Standards and IRC Rating Certificates in Ireland are issued by Irish Sailing.
+Irish Sailing is the IRC Rule Authority in Ireland.
+Irish Sailing and Irish Cruiser Racing Association strongly recommend that all cruiser races be dual scored under ECHO and IRC rating and handicap systems.
 The purpose of this policy is to encourage participation by all cruiser boats in cruiser racing.

 ECHO and IRC Certification